 We will now take a closer look at Monitor, Device, and Screen.
-Further in-
+Further information on the other sections can be found in the man page for XFree86 (man XFree86) and the man page for XF86Config (man XF86Config).

 There can be several different Monitor sections in XF86Config.
 Even multiple Screen sections are possible.
 Which one is started depends on the server started.